algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 How does this SportShield work?

-When the cable is wrapped and the box is in a locked state, the device is looking for any physical disturbances.
-If any movement or vibration of the box is detected as a possible theft, it turns on a strong alarm, more or less loud according to the level of disturbance (intensity and duration of the movement).
-At the same time, it sends a warning notification to the owner by a dedicated smartphone application, using the internet network.
+When the cable is wrapped and the lock is in a locked state, the device is sensitive to any disturbance.
+Suppose a movement or vibration of the box is detected as a possible theft.
+It turns on an alarm, with a sound intensity proportional to the motion detected (intensity and duration of the movement).
+At the same time, it sends a warning notification to the owner by a dedicated smartphone application, using the 2G network.
 To stop the alarm or unlock the equipment, the owner can use the application and unlock his device via Bluetooth or NFC[^7].
 Also, during the locked period, the device will send regularly the GPS position and battery level by the 2G network[^12], to a remote server communicating with the app.
 The aim is to make the SportShield as resilient as possible, minimising user interactions directly with the hardware to keep them remote, via the app and Bluetooth connectivity.